Wireless network interface controller: Specifications

+Most WNICs support one or more of 802.11, Bluetooth and 3GPP (2G, 3G, 4G, 5G) network standards.

 Range

 Wireless range may be substantially affected by objects in the way of the signal and by the quality of the antenna.
 Large electrical appliances, such as refrigerators, fuse boxes, metal plumbing, and air conditioning units can impede a wireless network signal.
 The theoretical maximum range of IEEE 802.11 is only reached under ideal circumstances and true effective range is typically about half of the theoretical range.
 Specifically, the maximum throughput speed is only achieved at extremely close range (less than 25 ft or so); at the outer reaches of a device's effective range, speed may decrease to around 1 Mbit/s before it drops out altogether.
 The reason is that wireless devices dynamically negotiate the top speed at which they can communicate without dropping too many data packets.

 FullMAC and SoftMAC devices

 In an 802.11 WNIC, the MAC Sublayer Management Entity (MLME) can be implemented either in the NIC's hardware or firmware, or in host-based software that is executed on the main CPU.
 A WNIC that implements the MLME function in hardware or firmware is called a FullMAC WNIC or a HardMAC NIC and a NIC that implements it in host software is called a SoftMAC NIC.

 A FullMAC device hides the complexity of the 802.11 protocol from the main CPU, instead providing an 802.3 (Ethernet) interface; a SoftMAC design implements only the timing-critical part of the protocol in hardware/firmware and the rest on the host.

 FullMAC chips are typically used in mobile devices because: